Academics & Advising

 If you are interested in law or policy, you may apply to begin your first year with provisional acceptance to the Suffolk Law School upon completion of your honors degree.
 Students in this program enjoy special programming and advising.

-All CAS freshmen are required to take this seminar.
+All CAS first-year students are required to take this seminar.
 Special honors sections allow you to start building community and cohesion with your honors peers right away.

 Each department has a designated faculty member who advises honors students in that major.

 The Honors Faculty Advisory Committee, comprising of faculty and administrators, develops honors curriculum and programming and works closely with the student Honors Council.

 External Fellowships & Scholarships